kenkehoe/AtmosphericPythonCourse/workflow/manage_libraries.md

 ## Solving issues with conda
 Sometimes the package we want will not be available in the default location (channel).
 Then we need to do a little work to go find it and tell conda where to download from.
-For example _pint_ is not locagted in conda's default location.
+For example _pint_ is not located in conda's default location.
 So when we try to install it will fail.

 <pre>
 conda install pint